OSU-HPCC/publications/README.md

 curl -LH "Accept: text/bibliography; charset=utf-8" https://doi.org/10.1016/j.jaerosci.2018.05.010
 ```

+More info on the similar options with the `Accept` header can be found at https://citation.crosscite.org/docs.html.

 ### Adding a new publication year

 Create `.bib` and `.tex` files for the year (e.g. 2019).
 (The `.tex` file only has to exist; its content will be managed automatically by the makefile.)